robinhood1995/Blazor_Authentication_JwtToken/Readme.md

 This Application is a starter for blazor and the use of JWT Token authentication

-# .NET 8 Core Required
+# .NET 9 Core Required

-- v8 .Net Core
+- DotNet Core 9

 ---------------------------------------